xriss/gamecake/nginx/lua/README.markdown

 **context:** *main, server, location, location if*

-Enable or disable the Lua code cache for [set_by_lua_file](http://wiki.nginx.org/HttpLuaModule#set_by_lua_file), [content_by_lua_file](http://wiki.nginx.org/HttpLuaModule#content_by_lua_file), [rewrite_by_lua_file](http://wiki.nginx.org/HttpLuaModule#rewrite_by_lua_file), and
+Enables or disables the Lua code cache for [set_by_lua_file](http://wiki.nginx.org/HttpLuaModule#set_by_lua_file), [content_by_lua_file](http://wiki.nginx.org/HttpLuaModule#content_by_lua_file), [rewrite_by_lua_file](http://wiki.nginx.org/HttpLuaModule#rewrite_by_lua_file), and
 [access_by_lua_file](http://wiki.nginx.org/HttpLuaModule#access_by_lua_file), and also force Lua module reloading on a per-request basis.

 The Lua files referenced in [set_by_lua_file](http://wiki.nginx.org/HttpLuaModule#set_by_lua_file), [content_by_lua_file](http://wiki.nginx.org/HttpLuaModule#content_by_lua_file), [access_by_lua_file](http://wiki.nginx.org/HttpLuaModule#access_by_lua_file),
-and [rewrite_by_lua_file](http://wiki.nginx.org/HttpLuaModule#rewrite_by_lua_file) will not be cached at all, and Lua's `package.loaded` table will be cleared at the entry point of every request (such that Lua modules will not be cached either).
-With this in place, developers can follow the PHP way, i.e., edit-and-refresh.
+and [rewrite_by_lua_file](http://wiki.nginx.org/HttpLuaModule#rewrite_by_lua_file) will not be cached and the Lua `package.loaded` table will be cleared at the entry point of every request (such that Lua modules will not be cached either).
+With this in place, developers can adopt an edit-and-refresh approach.

-Please note however, that Lua code inlined into nginx.conf such as those specified by [set_by_lua](http://wiki.nginx.org/HttpLuaModule#set_by_lua), [content_by_lua](http://wiki.nginx.org/HttpLuaModule#content_by_lua), [access_by_lua](http://wiki.nginx.org/HttpLuaModule#access_by_lua), and [rewrite_by_lua](http://wiki.nginx.org/HttpLuaModule#rewrite_by_lua) will *always* be cached because only the Nginx config file parser can correctly parse the `nginx.conf` file and the only ways to to reload the config file are to send a `HUP` signal or to restart Nginx.
+Please note however, that Lua code written inline within nginx.conf such as those specified by [set_by_lua](http://wiki.nginx.org/HttpLuaModule#set_by_lua), [content_by_lua](http://wiki.nginx.org/HttpLuaModule#content_by_lua), [access_by_lua](http://wiki.nginx.org/HttpLuaModule#access_by_lua), and [rewrite_by_lua](http://wiki.nginx.org/HttpLuaModule#rewrite_by_lua) will *always* be cached because only the Nginx config file parser can correctly parse the `nginx.conf` file and the only ways to to reload the config file are to send a `HUP` signal or to restart Nginx.

-The ngx_lua module currently does not support the "stat" mode like Apache's `mod_lua` does but this is planned for implementation in the future.
+The `ngx_lua` module does not currently support the `stat` mode available with the Apache `mod_lua` module but this is planned for implementation in the future.

-Disabling the Lua code cache is strongly discouraged for production use and should only be used during development as it has a significant impact on overall performance.
+Disabling the Lua code cache is strongly discouraged for production use and should only be used during development as it has a significant negative impact on overall performance.
 In addition, race conditions when reloading Lua modules are common for concurrent requests when the code cache is disabled.